 Getting Tonight Show Tickets in Advance

 You can request free tickets to see The Tonight Show Starring Jimmy Fallon online.
 Tickets are generally available 4-6 weeks in advance.
 They release tickets in blocks, so check the website frequently to find newly released tickets.
 There is a four-ticket limit per request and you're only allowed to attend a taping once every six months.

 Getting Standby Tickets

 Stand-by tickets are distributed on the same day as the show tapes under the "NBC Studios" marquee on the 49th Street side of 30 Rockefeller Plaza (GE Building).
 They begin distributing one ticket per person at 9 am, but it's a good idea to get there even earlier.
 If there are any standby tickets leftover, they will be available at the NBC Experience Store on 49th between 5th and 6th Avenues.
 Stand-by tickets for The Tonight Show Starring Jimmy Fallon do not guarantee admission.
-Call the ticket hotline (212-664-3056) to be sure that the show is taping the day you want to try and get standby tickets or you could find yourself disappointed if the show is on hiatus.
+If you get a standby ticket, you must return at 3:45 to wait and see if you can get in.

 You can also see Jimmy rehearse his monologue and help determine which jokes will make it into the actual show.
 This is a more intimate experience than the live taping.
-The length of time the rehearsal takes varies depending on how much material Jimmy wants to rehearse (sometimes it includes bits beyond the monologue.)
-Reserve your free ticket online, you'll need to register at 1iota.com to reserve your free tickets.
-(FYI - the interface can be a bit wonky, be patient and wait for confirmation).
+The length of time the rehearsal takes varies depending on how much material Jimmy wants to rehearse and it sometimes includes bits beyond the monologue.
+To reserve your free ticket online, you'll need to register at 1iota.com.